ZhiGroup/DeepENDO/UDIP/readme.md

 - `-m` or `--modality`: (required) The column name in the CSV file containing the image paths.
 - `-c` or `--ckpt`: (required) The path to the checkpoint file.
 - `-d` or `--device`: (optional) The device to run on (with a default value of "cuda:0" if not specified).
 - `-o` or `--output`: (required) The output directory.
-Output contains UDIPs, losses, and correlation heatmap.
+Output contains csv containing 128 dimensional UDIPs, losses, and correlation heatmap.

 ## Code walkthrough pipeline files